calcmaster7/wordsmith/README.md

 # wordsmith
 The world's first vocabulary journal builder!
-Need to know the definition of a word?
+Wordsmith gives you the definition of a word while simultaneously keeping an ever expanding journal of all the words you've ever learned on disk!

 This command line program continuously asks you to give it a word to define, makes requests to a dictionary API, and saves the word/definition to a forever growing text file on disk!
 Oh, and most importantly, it tells you the definition of the word live in the terminal!

 # Usage
 pip install -r requirements.txt